Shopify/slate-cli/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 For contributors:
 - [ ] I have updated the documentation in the [README file](https://github.com/Shopify/slate-cli/blob/master/README.md) to reflect these changes, if applicable.

 For maintainers:
 - [ ] I have :tophat:'d these changes.
 - [ ] I have bumped the `package.json` version in a separate PR, if applicable.

-For absolute heroes:
+Considerations:
-- [ ] I have updated the documentation for the public site, [in the Shopify/slate repo](https://github.com/Shopify/slate/blob/master/CONTRIBUTING.md#documentation) to reflect these changes, if applicable.
+- [ ] These changes will require the [public Slate docs](https://shopify.github.io/slate/) to be updated.
+See the [Shopify/slate repo](https://github.com/Shopify/slate/blob/master/CONTRIBUTING.md#documentation) for notes on updating docs, if applicable.